shashikantb/localpulse/root/localpulse/README.md

 # You can generate a strong secret with the command: openssl rand -hex 32
 JWT_SECRET=your_super_secret_jwt_key_here

+# Recommended for Production for better performance and security
+NODE_ENV=production

 # Google Generative AI API Key (if using Genkit features)
 GOOGLE_GENAI_API_KEY=your_google_genai_api_key